ENE470 Climate change: Policies and negotiations (Model UNFCCC)

 - critically evaluate climate policies and policy suggestions by various stakeholders

-- identify and apply strategies for bilateral and multilateral negotiations
+- identify and apply strategies for climate change negotiations

 - negotiate and find a consensus with students from other countries with different cultural backgrounds, thereby experiencing the global dimension of the climate challenge